kevinnguyen2000/react-resume/my-app/README.md

 # React Portfolio / Resume

 ### cd my_app
-Make sure you're in the right path
+Make sure you're in the right path.

 ### npm install
-To install all existing dependencies
+To install all existing dependencies.

 ### npm start
-To start project
+To start project.